MinhLeeBtaskee/btaskee-challenge/README.md

 ## Deliverables
 You are expected to submit:
-1. A functional React app.
+1. [Must have] Use React or any framework based on it, use Typescript, dependency packages is latest version
-2. Unit tests for core components using Jest and React Testing Library.
+2. [Must have] Unit tests using Jest and React Testing Library.
-3. End-to-End (E2E) tests using Cypress or Playwright.
+3. [Nice to have] End-to-end (E2E) tests using Cypress or Playwright.
-4. A **README.md** file explaining:
+4. [Must have] A **README.md** file explaining:
    - How to set up and run the project.
    - How to run tests.
    - Any design decisions or assumptions made.